09:00

 13:45

-Keynote - Mike Turner: Mind the quality gap 13:45–14:10
+Keynote - Mike Turner: Quality management - Where's the value?
+13:45–14:10

 For more than a century, the practice of actively managing and improving the quality of products and services has driven economic growth, enhanced people’s lives and made the world a safer place.
 And yet the perception of QM as a value generator is not widely held.
 It is still viewed as primarily focused on compliance and operational control, and not as a strategic weapon.
 In late 2024, the CQI, in partnership with Cranfield University, kicked off a programme of research aimed at understanding how the value of QM can be better identified, articulated and demonstrated.
 In this keynote Mike Turner presents the results of this work and how it could help organisations to drive more value from quality management activities